Dr Keith Arundale is a Senior Visiting Fellow at the ICMA Centre and specialises in private equity and venture capital.

 Keith is the convenor for the undergraduate and postgraduate modules on Private Equity & Venture Capital, IC309 and ICM312 respectively.
 Keith was with PwC for many years where latterly he led the venture capital programme and marketing & business development for PwC’s Global Technology Industry Group in Europe.
 Since leaving PwC Keith has been pursuing a portfolio career of teaching, training and consulting in private equity and venture capital.

 Keith holds a BSc, ARCS degree in Physics and an MSc, DIC degree in Applied Optics from Imperial College London.
 His PhD in Management is from the Adam Smith Business School, University of Glasgow.
 His thesis explores the reasons for the historical difference in performance between European VC funds and US VC funds, focusing on the differences in the structural, operational (investment practices) and wider environmental characteristics of European and US VC firms.
 Keith was awarded an Adam Smith Business School Prize for his doctoral work.
-He is currently researching the investment practices of Chinese venture capital firms with Chinese colleagues from the University of Chester Business School where he is a Visiting Professor.
+He is currently researching the investment practices of Chinese venture capital firms with Chinese colleagues from the University of Chester Business School where he was a Visiting Professor.

 Keith was formerly a Non-Executive Director, Deputy Chairman and Chair of the Audit Committee at Berkshire Healthcare NHS Foundation Trust and is a former member of the Board of Trustees of the Chartered Institute of Marketing.
 He is a Past Master of the Worshipful Company of Marketors City of London Livery Company.
 He is also a Liveryman of the Worshipful Company of Chartered Accountants and is a Freeman of the City of London.